sravanneeli/Number_Plate_Text_Extraction/README.txt

 12.I have tried my best to do the assignment.
 Please let me know the feedback and the approach you thought of.
 13.I have collected all the number plate digits/alphabets and train on them but labelling them will take some time.
 So, I have trained based on another dataset which I found online.Bmp folder has the training data which I used.
 14.Link to dataset: http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/
+15.Output after processing the numbers plates is saved in extracted_numbers.csv file.